 Pheasant & Partridge Shooting at Wykeham

-The Wykeham shoot prides itself in being able to offer a wide variety of partridge and pheasant shooting.
+The Wykeham shoot prides itself in offering a wide variety of partridge and pheasant shooting.
 Partridges are driven across the rolling countryside lying on the southern fringes of the North York Moors and leading down to the Parkland surrounding Wykeham Abbey.

 ‘Classic’ pheasant shooting takes place over the more traditional arable, grassland and wooded dales.
 Spectacular ‘High Bird’ pheasant shooting takes place over three steep wooded valleys: Beedale, Yedmandale and Sawdondale, the latter described by one team of guns as “an island of Devon shooting in Yorkshire!”

 The day commences with a drive through the Park leading up to the magnificence of Wykeham Abbey, the Dawnay family home.
 Introductions to the keeper and host take place in the former Tack Room, Wykeham Abbey.
 The host will explain the procedures for the day and carry out the draw.
 There is a mid-morning drink and snack out in the field followed by lunch in the “Old Kitchen” either at lunchtime or, if preferred, at the end of the day’s shooting.

 Located 12 miles east of Pickering and seven miles west of Scarborough, postcode YO13 9QS.